-On this matter, Fatima Werfali, 45 years old, PUI vaccination nurse recalls:” People to whom we provided medical assistance prior to getting the Covid-19 vaccine were encouraging their friends, neighbours, and families to visit PUI medical team in the vaccination centre and this was reflected in the increasing number of vaccine seekers”
+On this matter, Fatima Werfali, 45 years old, PUI vaccination nurse recalls:” People to whom we provided medical assistance prior to getting the Covid-19 vaccine were encouraging their friends, neighbors, and families to visit PUI medical team in the vaccination center and this was reflected in the increasing number of vaccine seekers”

 Indeed, the number of doses administrated significantly increased from less than 500 monthly doses to over 2000 doses prior to PUI intervention across Al Kufra region.

-Fatima and Suhail explain that this intervention was a success and a personal accomplishment for both of them and they believe that with the financial Support from of the European Union and The Swiss Confederation , the prompt medical response, technical assistance and acquired knowledge could be expanded in other parts of the Libyan Southern East isolated area or in any future medical emergencies.
+Fatima and Suhail explain that this intervention was a success and a personal accomplishment for both.
+They believe that with financial support from the European Union and The Swiss Confederation, the prompt medical response, technical assistance, and acquired knowledge could be expanded in other parts of the Libyan Southern East isolated area or in any future medical emergencies.

 With the generous contribution of the European Union, Swiss Confederation, and Italian Cooperation, since 2019 Première Urgence Internationale has supported more than seven healthcare facilities across Al Kufra region and continues to provide support to the Department of Health Services in promoting equal access to quality healthcare services for Libyans, refugees, and migrants.

-A decade of the protracted conflict and related instability that dominated Libya since 2011 has compounded the already limited health care services in the isolated Southern East region of Al-Kufra.
+A decade of protracted conflict and related instability that dominated Libya since 2011 has compounded the already limited healthcare services in the isolated Southern East region of Al-Kufra.
 The burden on the few health facilities was worsened since the beginning of the COVID-19 pandemic in March 2020.